Client focus

 - Matt Odgers

-A common mistake companies make when writing a proposal is focusing too much on themselves and their qualities without demonstrating why those things matter to their clients.
-Ask yourself: What is your client’s problem, need, issue or opportunity?
+What is your client’s problem, need, issue or opportunity?
 If you don’t know, it’s tough to design a solution that addresses it.
 This would be a strong indication that you might need to invest a bit more time in the business development phase by understanding your client and their needs before responding to an opportunity.

-Mentioning your client more
+1. Mentioning your client more

-Address your client’s needs
+2. Address your client’s needs

 Structure your Executive Summary or answers to questions to focus on:

-1. The client’s needs
+• The client’s needs or objectives

-3. Add supporting evidence or proof
+• Supporting evidence or proof

 This helps you avoid discussing yourself or your solution first and keeps you focused on the client.